 Problems with the S1 spinal nerve can cause pain, tingling, numbness and/or weakness in any or all areas served, creating a sciatic nerve pain pattern which can be truly torturous.
 Many patients have chronic symptoms concentrated in the entire back of the leg and buttocks.

+S1 is surely involved in the majority of sciatica conditions.
+However, L4 and L5 are typically represented, as well.
+Each nerve root corresponds to highly specific anatomical locations, so symptoms are easily correlated by a spinal neurologist.
 Always be sure to speak to your neurologist to insure that the diagnostic theory can adequately explain the actual symptoms you are suffering.

 In a few cases, the symptoms do not match S1 at all, despite a diagnosis of S1 sciatica from a non-neurologist.

 In far more instances, S1 is not the only nerve root involved, since the symptoms are too spread out over a wide area to possibly be caused by S1 exclusively.

 Pinched nerves at S1 are the most common single source of spinal sciatica.
 This is because the lumbosacral juncture is basically subject to universal degeneration and is the region which is most likely to be affected by both central spinal stenosis and foraminal stenosis.
 The occurrence of disc and bone pathologies is commonplace at the lowest of lumbar spinal levels, making sciatica a very real possibility when S1 is affected.

 However, just know that there are other possible explanations for S1 symptomatic locations, as well.
 Worse still, these true causes of pain often exist with circumstantial lumbar degeneration which unfairly receives the blame for causing the pain.